Covid-19 Frequently Asked Questions

 What are you doing to protect the health and safety of students on campus?

-The health and safety of our students and staff remains our top priority and we are putting appropriate measures in place to ensure campus is prepared for social distancing, including:
+The health and safety of our students and staff remains our top priority and we have put appropriate measures in place to ensure campus is prepared for social distancing, including:

 - Carrying out thorough risk assessments for all areas of the campus and mapping capacity in line with social distancing requirements